The keys to the digitization of the sales aftermarket sector

 In the United States, the average age of the car fleet is around 12.1, a record high for the US market, according to IHS Markit data.
 In Germany, Poland and Russia it is about 9.6 years, 14.1 years and 13.4 years respectively.
 This may lead to increased investment in the repair and maintenance of the existing vehicle fleet, which will benefit operators in the aftermarket industry.

-The digitalisation of the aftermarket sector is thus emerging as one of the main levers to accelerate the long-awaited recovery in the aftermarket sector.
-Investment in improved logistics and inventory systems will be the key to improving efficiency in a service with ever-increasing demand.
+The digitalization of the aftermarket sector is thus emerging as one of the main levers to accelerate the long-awaited recovery in the aftermarket sector.
+Investment in improved logistics and inventory systems will be the key to improving efficiency in service with the ever-increasing demand.